asnar00/firefly/readme.md

 and then open all callers and callees in supercompact mode, with edges to them from that node.

 we'll just do this pure, and clean everything out at all times.

+OK: where we are now is much, much stronger;
+clearing out cards and vectors etc from the repo whenever it changes: eventually need to track those changes. we should really store the active repository information in the session, I guess.

+In fact, of course, we need to be able to get specific patches, because that's where we're working. but we'll make that more sophisticated later.

+Next: we need to get minimise logic nice and smooth : more CSS bullshit.